Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Samples/Data-Generator/Readme.md

 2. Launch application VisGenerator.exe from the local folder.

 3. Provide the following input and click on "Save Configuration Changes".
-This is a one time setting, and will be persisted for future use.
+This is a one-time setting, and will be persisted for future use.
 You can change the settings any time by stopping the data generator and modifying these inputs and saving them.
 ![VisGenerator.exe screenshot](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Samples/Data-Generator/figures/sdg_visgenerator.png)

 	**Event Hub Name (required):** Event hub name from the deployed solution to which the data generator will send data.